This tutorial was updated on 9 Jun, 2019 for Xcode 10.2.

 button.left = (container.left + 30).

 Fortunately, we do not need to deal with the formulas.
 All you need to know is how to express the constraints descriptively and use Interface Builder to create them.

 Okay, that’s quite enough for the auto layout theory.
 Now let’s see how to define layout constraints in Interface Builder to center the “Hello World” button.

 Live Previewing in Interface Builder

-Main.storyboard of your HelloWorld project (or download it from http://www.appcoda.com/resources/swift3/HelloWorld.zip).
-Before we add the layout constraints to the user interface, let me introduce a handy feature in Xcode 8.
+Main.storyboard of your HelloWorld project (or download it from http://www.appcoda.com/resources/swift42/HelloWorld.zip).
+Before we add the layout constraints to the user interface, let me introduce a handy feature in Xcode.

-Instead of viewing the app UI in simulators, Xcode 8 provides a configuration bar in Interface Builder for developers to live preview the user interface.
+You can test the app UI in simulators to see how it looks in different screen sizes.
+However, Xcode provides a configuration bar in Interface Builder for developers to live preview the user interface.

-By default, Interface Builder is set to preview the UI on iPhone 6s.
+By default, Interface Builder is set to preview the UI on iPhone 8 (4.7-inch).
 To see how your app looks on other devices, click

-The configuration bar is a great feature in Xcode 8.
+The configuration bar is a great feature in Xcode introduced since version 8.
 Take some time to play around with it.